 Reserve Account Discussion/Unexpended Balance from Fire Department Contractual Account

 Discuss options for setting up reserve account (Type or Specific) for $1,202.00.
 It is felt that this is a discussion for Attorney Catalfimo as there is process for creating and expending from such an account.
-This would involve a referendum for creating and expending.
+This may involve a referendum for creating and expending.
 Therefore, this has been tabled until next month when more information can be brought to the table.

 Discuss Saratoga County Shared Services Report.
 This has been requested by NYS Governor’s office.